ARM-software/cmsis-pack-eclipse/readme.md

 ###Installing the CMSIS-Pack Management Plug-In

-1. **Install Software Packs**: Download and install Software Packs from [CMSIS Pack Repository] by extracting each pack into an individual sub-directory using any zip archive utility.
-Alternatively on Windows you can install [Keil-MDK-ARM Version 5] and run the **Pack Installer** to install a selection of packs or use the [GNU ARM Eclipse Packs Manager] available here: http://gnuarmeclipse.sourceforge.net/updates-test.
+1. Download the **CMSISPackPlugin_x.x.zip** from corresponding release

-2. **Install the Plug-ins** for the CMSIS-Pack Management.
-Download the **CMSISPackPlugin_x.x.zip** and use the Eclipse menu command: **Help - Install New Software...**.
+2. Use the Eclipse menu command: **Help - Install New Software...**.
 Click **Add...** and the **Archive...** and specify the location of the **CMSISPackPlugin_x.x.zip** file.

+3. (Optional) Download com.arm.cmsis.pack.refclient_x.x.x.x.jar to **dropin** folder of your Eclipse installation.

 ###Using the CMSIS-Pack Management Plug-In:
+##Installing Software Packs the CMSIS-Pack Management Plug-In
 1. Start Eclipse with installed **CMSIS-Pack Management Plug-In**.

 2. Specify the location of the installed Software Packs with the Eclipse menu command **Window - Preferences - CMSIS Packs**.
 The **CMSIS Pack root folder** is the base directory, for example *C:\Keil_v5\ARM\Pack*.

-3. Verify that the Software Packs are loaded using the Eclipse menu command **Window - Show View - Other... - CMSIS - CMSIS-Packs**.
-This window allows you to explore the raw data in all Software Packs.
+3. Switch to "CMSIS Pack Management perspective" and press ![Check Web] "Check for Updates on Web" toolbar button

+4. Install required Packs using "Packs" view

+5. (Optional) Install supplied ARM.RefClient.0.2.0.pack to evaluate example importing functionality

 ## Creating RTE project
 1. Open New C/C++ Project wizard using Elipse menu command **File -> New -> Project... -> C/C++ -> C Project**.